badgerowluke/white-whale/readme.md

 ## Index.html
 A quick word about "Hello World".
 Every "start here" example you've seen or lkely will ever see starts with the Console/Std Out/Print Ln statment "Hello World".
 We're not doing that.
 Instead, because we're headed "down the rabbit hole" we can go two ways _Alice in Wonderland_ proper, or the red pill/blue pill trope.

 Lets go Red Pill, Blue pill.
 So do that now on your newly created index.html.
+Simply write the two phrases Red Pill, Blue pill on your blank canvas.

 NOW lets save our work....